The Fluffiest Unicorn Cake Recipe That Turns Any Celebration Magical

 • 1½ cups unsalted butter, softened

-• Food coloring (pink, blue, purple, or any colors you like)
+• Gel food coloring in pink, blue, purple, or any shades you prefer

 • 1 golden ice cream cone or fondant horn